mnxoid/GL/README.md

      +    pract\_task - here will eventually be the 7 excercise applications from Task2
           +    bagtokut\_1 - an app which operates vertices of a 3D polygon
           +    sport\_2 - a simple sportsmen database (temporary - without saving)
+          +    subscriptions\_3 - a simple app that works with subscription data